conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ### __Word Similarity__

-Topic grouping was just the beginning of the analysis and wanted to bring in the ability to group words by similarity.
+Topic grouping was just the beginning of the analysis and I wanted to bring in the ability to group words by similarity.
 This can be a beneficial tool in understanding how one uses diction and applies word association.
 Using a model called Word2Vec

 ### _Most Similar to:_ __Love__